-Rijksdienst voor het Cultureel Erfgoed, Smallepad 5, 3811 MG Amersfoort
+Rijksdienst voor het Cultureel Erfgoed/Cultural Heritage Agency of the Netherlands, Smallepad 5, 3811 MG Amersfoort

 This conference will offer an international exchange of best practices of participatory governance of cultural heritage.
 It will present real-life projects by speakers with first-hand experiences and coming from different backgrounds.